 Set on Shanghai’s waterfront, the Fosun Foundation is a centrepiece for the city’s business quarter, and was hailed for its shape-shifting facade when it first opened in January 2019.
 The three-storey building is inspired by the open stages of traditional Chinese theatre.

-The three-storey building features a curtain-like façade of bronze tubes that resemble giant pieces of bamboo.
+The mixed-use arts and cultural development centre features a curtain-like facade of bronze tubes that resemble giant pieces of bamboo.
 These tubes hang in three layers, creating a veil that moves vertically around the outside of the building, altering its shape.

 Like art in motion, the tubes encircle the building and move to expose different parts of the building at different times of the day.
-After one flow cycle, the façade reveals the theatre’s stage on the balcony and people from the inside are treated to views of Shanghai’s modern Pudong district.
+After one flow cycle, the facade reveals the theatre’s stage on the balcony, with people from the inside treated to views of Shanghai’s modern Pudong district.

-Recently unveiled, Fosun Foundation is the centrepiece of a new financial quarter being built near the Bund waterfront district in Shanghai.
+Unveiled on 18 January 2019, Fosun Foundation is at the epicentre of a relatively new financial quarter built near the Bund waterfront district in Shanghai, which was formerly the river gateway to Shanghai’s Old Town.
 Named the Bund Finance Center, it’s been under construction since 2013.
-At a total area of 420,000 square meters, the new development is home to eight multi-purpose buildings.
+At a total area of 420,000 square metres (502,316 square yards), the development is home to eight multipurpose buildings.